Lisa Bate working in her studio

 Bio

-Lisa Anne Bate is a British born cast glass and ceramic artist, currently working from her studio located at Kahawai Point in Auckland, New Zealand.
+Lisa Bate is a British cast glass and mixed media artist, currently working from her studio located in Auckland, New Zealand.

 Currently Lisa is a contributing committee member of the New Zealand Society of Artists in Glass (NZSAG) promoting the work of art glass practitioners in New Zealand.
 Between 2021 - 2023 Lisa held position of the Newsletter Editor for the quarterly SAGMAG.

-Exhibiting regularly in group shows in New Zealand, she has exhibited widely in the UK and internationally.
+Lisa exhibits regularly in group shows in New Zealand, she also shows work internationally.
 Lisa’s work is held in both private and permanent collections in New Zealand and overseas.

 Find her work at Public Record in Auckland or New Zealand Glassworks - Te Whare Tūhua O Te Ao in Whanganui.